L-DALI: BACnet/DALI Controllers

 L‑DALI Controllers are multifunctional devices combining constant light control, sunblind control and gateway functions between DALI (Digital Addressable Lighting Interface) and BACnet or Modbus systems.
 With Alarming, Scheduling, Trending and e-mail notification (AST™) the L‑DALI Controller is a perfect solution for DALI lighting systems and for a smooth DALI integration into BACnet or Modbus networks.

-Built-In or External DALI Power Supply
+Built-In DALI Power Supply

 The L‑DALI Controllers feature connectivity in BACnet networks via BACnet/ IP or BACnet MS/ TP.
 They also provide data exchange through Global Connections and support comprehensive AST™ functionality (Alarming, Scheduling, and Trending).
 Full L‑WEB integration is supported as well.
 The L‑DALI Controllers are equipped with two Ethernet ports including a built-in Ethernet switch.